 FNAR 103 Fundamentals of 3D Design.
 A beginning studio course.
 Study of volume, space, texture and other elements of three-dimensional form.
 Simple constructions and sculpture.
 Previous experience in art is not necessary.
 3 semester credit hours.

 FNAR 111 Drawing.
 Fundamental drawing from observation with emphasis on linear perspective and tonal modeling of the still life and human head.
-Course fee.
-3 semester hours.
+3 semester credit hours.